momor10/MergeIntervalsJava/README.md

 Time complexity: Sorting the application dominates, so O(nLogn)

 Space complexity : Sorting will use Space on dividing (MergeSort), so O(n)

+the merge function is to be found at https://github.com/momor10/MergeIntervalsJava/blob/master/src/controller/MergeCallable.java